ShivaniKhatri96/React-notetaking-app/README.md

 - Backend added and routes were tested using `postman`
 - Requires a login to access
 - It allows for more than one user.
 Each user have a username and an individual password
-- 404 page to redirect user to another page
+- 404 page redirects user to home page

-### Functionalities to be added

 - The app allows the user to create and read notes
 - Created notes are saved and retrieved on next visit

+### Functionalities to be added

 - It shows which user created a note
 - It allows only note's creator to edit and delete it
 - A note's creator is also allowed to make their note private which means other users can't see it